|

 Introduction

-After the table has been created, a few records are added to it.
+After the table has been created, a few records are

 -- =============================================